 We have to change how we deliver healthcare.
 Will the Affordable Care Act change this?
 I worry it won't.
 What needs to change is for every individual involved in healthcare to realize this is a team sport that we're all a part of.
 We need patient and family engagement, shared decision-making and patient-centered, compassionate care--all of which will enhance patient safety and quality.
 If only we could convince leadership of that notion.

 Losing my husband in October 2013 was the worst thing to happen to me, but out of that tragedy comes a passion to change healthcare and make a difference.
 If two highly educated healthcare professionals felt as lost as we did, imagine how the general public feels.

 As Margaret Mead said, "Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has."
 We need to change the world, and my promise to Jerod was to continue where he left off.

-Sherri Loeb, R.N., BSN, is a registered nurse of more than 30 years.
-She is a member of the Patient and Family Advisory Council for Quality and Safety for MedStar in Baltimore, Maryland, as well as a member of the National Quality Forum steering committee for person- and family-centered care.
+Sherri Loeb, R.N., is patient engagement strategist at Emmi Solutions.
+She is a member of the Patient and Family Advisory Council for Quality and Safety for MedStar in Baltimore, Maryland, as well as a member of the National Quality Forum.

 Compare Top Solutions in: